 This year’s event will begin with a reception and silent auction, where guests may bid on books and memorabilia owned by Professors Lence and Andy Little, a former student of Dr. Lence and long-time adviser in the Honors College.
 Dinner will begin with a talk by Dr. Church, followed with guided discussions in the style of the popular Human Situation great books course.

 The Honors College has set a goal of creating a $500,000 endowment to fund this program.
-To date we are more than halfway towards our goal, thanks to an anonymous donor.
+To date, we are more than halfway toward our goal, thanks to an anonymous donor.
 Please contact Hannah Barker at 713.743.3220 or firstname.lastname@example.org if you would like further information.